 - Treatment of storm water in an on-site rain garden

-The Chemistry Building is adjacent to CSU’s new Biology building, which Hord Coplan Macht designed and was delivered through a design-build contract the same month as the Chemistry Building.
+The Chemistry Building is adjacent to CSU’s new Biology building, which HCM designed and which was delivered through a design-build contract the same month as the Chemistry Building.
 The two buildings create a new science core for the Fort Collins campus.